-If you want to change the scope for an IngressController object, you must delete and then recreate that IngressController object.
-You cannot change the .spec.endpointPublishingStrategy.loadBalancer.scope parameter after the custom resource (CR) is created.
+If you want to change the scope for an IngressController, you can change the .spec.endpointPublishingStrategy.loadBalancer.scope parameter after the custom resource (CR) is created.

 - Install the OpenShift CLI (oc). - Log in as a user with cluster-admin privileges.